-Covid-19 restrictions introduced towards the end of the first quarter remained throughout the second quarter with temperature checks, social distancing and wearing of masks now a normal part of operating procedures.
-No Covid-19 cases have been recorded at site to date.
-Health and safety efforts, which focused on contractor management at site, continued with site health and safety rules being further consolidated.
-Systems and safe operating procedures continue to be developed to ensure compliance with safety rules.
+The Covid-19 restrictions which came into place at the end of the first quarter continue with zero cases of Covid-19 have been recorded at the SROL construction site.
+Temperature checks, social distancing where possible and the wearing of masks have become a normal part of operating procedures.
+Health and Safety efforts, which focused on Contractor Management at Site in the first quarter continued with Site Health and Safety rules being further consolidated.
+Systems and Safe Operating Procedures continue to be developed in order to ensure compliance with safety rules.
+The construction site and all other SROL work places remain Lost Time Injury Free.